 Glass Lewis' research reports contain additional discussion of the Glass Lewis policies and any unique circumstances at the public company that contribute to each recommendation.
-Finally, through its strategic partnership with Diligent, Glass Lewis' clients and other market participants have access to expanded visibility into the data, peers, and benchmarking used by Glass Lewis' global research team as part of its proprietary pay methodology.
+Finally, Glass Lewis' clients and other market participants have access to expanded visibility into the data, peers, and benchmarking used by Glass Lewis' global research team as part of its proprietary pay methodology.